-The Materials sector is reporting the second-highest (year-over-year) decline in revenues at -5.8%.
-At the industry level, three of the four industries in the sector are reporting a year-over-year decrease in revenues: Chemicals (-6%), Containers & Packaging (-6%), and Metals & Mining (-6%).
-On the other hand, the Construction Materials (11%) industry is the only industry expected to report a year-over-year growth in revenues.
+The Materials sector is reporting the second-highest (year-over-year) decline in revenues at -5.6%.
+At the industry level, three of the four industries in the sector are reporting a year-over-year decrease in revenues: Containers & Packaging (-6%), Chemicals (-6%), and Metals & Mining (-6%).
+On the other hand, the Construction Materials (11%) industry is the only industry reporting year-over-year growth in revenues.